-The Roosevelt Island Aerial Tramway is to undergo a \$25 million modernization program for 6-9 months starting in September 2009.
+The Roosevelt Island Aerial Tramway is to undergo a \$25 million modernization program for 6-9 months is projected to be completed in October 2010.
 The temporary cessation of tram operations will put further stress on the restricted traffic flow of the Roosevelt Island Bridge (undergoing reconstruction) as well as on the subway.
 Some method of increasing rush hour service on the F train to and from Roosevelt Island, as well as increased bus service to both Manhattan and Queens will be essential.
 Transportation for the elderly and disabled will be significantly affected when the tram is undergoing modernization as the Roosevelt Island F train stop is very deep.
 Its escalators are regularly under renovation or repair, with only one set currently operating.
 The elevator is frequently out of service.